Anvisimi/EBD/spark_starrocks_mysql_setup.md

 - Use `--jars` explicitly even if `SPARK_EXTRA_CLASSPATH` is configured.
 - Confirm JARs exist via `docker exec -it spark-master ls /extra-jars`.
 - To prevent MySQL data loss, avoid `docker-compose down -v`.
 Use `docker-compose stop` or `restart` instead.
+- we use industrial-data-pipeline/starrocks/ for starrocks data persistence